-The majority of the funding requested should be for the main evaluative clinical study.
-However, work funded as part of this call may include the limited steps needed to progress from early human studies to a stage suitable for use in an accredited clinical service, i.e. clinical validation.
-The initial stages of a project may include prospective clinical work or retrospective research utilising existing clinical data and these findings should be used to inform the main study.
+Work funded as part of this call may include the steps needed to progress from early human studies to a stage suitable for use in an accredited clinical service, i.e. clinical validation.
+The initial stages of a project may include prospective clinical work or retrospective research utilising existing images or data.
+However these findings should be used to inform a main evaluative clinical study, which should account for the majority of the funding requested.